First luxury hotel in space announced

 In just four years' time, and for an astronomical $9.5 million dollars, it's claimed you can.

 What's being billed as the world's first luxury space hotel, Aurora Station, was announced Thursday at the Space 2.0 Summit in San Jose, California.

-Developed by US-based space technology start-up Orion Span, the fully modular space station will host six people at a time, including two crew members, for 12-day trips.
+Developed by US-based space technology start-up Orion Span, the fully modular space station will host six people at a time, including two crew members, for 12-day trips of space travel.
 It plans to welcome its first guests in 2022.

 "Our goal is to make space accessible to all," Frank Bunger, CEO and founder of Orion Span, said in a statement.
 "Upon launch, Aurora Station goes into service immediately, bringing travelers into space quickly and at a lower price point than ever seen before."